 "Gas Sale Contract" means that certain Enfolio Firm Confirmation - Enfolio Firm General Terms & Conditions Govern between Customer and ENA dated ______, 2001.

-"Gas Purchase Contract" means that certain [natural gas purchase/sale agreement] in place between Customer and Third Party Supplier dated ___________, 2001, as it may be amended from time to time.
+"Gas Purchase Contract" means that certain [natural gas purchase/sale agreement] in place between Customer and Supplier dated ___________, 2001, as it may be amended from time to time.

 "Governmental Authority " means any nation, state, sovereign or government, any federal, regional, state, local or political subdivision and any entity exercising executive, legislative, judicial, regulatory or administrative functions of or pertaining to government, including without limitation the FERC.

-"Net Amount" means an amount for each month equal to all charges due to Customer under the Gas Sale Contract, less the Transportation Charges, less all charges due to Third Party Supplier under the Gas Purchase Contract.
+"Net Monthly Payment" means an amount for each month equal to all charges due to Customer under the Gas Sale Contract, less the Transportation Charges, less all charges due to Supplier under the Gas Purchase Contract.

 "Prime Rate" means the rate of interest announced as the "Prime Rate" from time to time for commercial loans by Citibank, N.A. as established by the administrative body of such bank charged with establishing such rate, as same may change from time to time.